harshitpaunikar1/carsharing-availability-eda/.github/project-buildup-history.md

 - Task summary: Quick weekend session.
 Cleaned up some comments that were confusing, updated one chart label, pushed it.
 - Deliverable: One of those satisfying small wins.
+## 2021-02-01 - Day 8: Styling

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.